 |Sample Year 1 Rewards||Membership Rewards Points||Minimum Estimated Value (at 0.5p/point)|

 |Annual Fee||£0 the first year|

 The Preferred Rewards card annual fee is £140 a year, but it's waived in the first year.
 While the annual fee is hefty, the rewards can offset the cost.
-How much do you need to spend to earn back the annual fee? £15,000, at most.
-By spending £15,000 on general spending you'll earn the 10,000 annual bonus and 15,000 additional points, for a total of 25,000 points for the year.
-The value of 25,000 is at approximately £250 (but at least £140 if you redeem for gifts cards)—more than enough to make up for the annual fee.
+How much do you need to spend to earn back the annual fee?
+At most £28,000.
+By spending £28,000 on general spending you'll earn 28,000 points for the year.
+The value of 28,000 is at least £140 if you redeem for gifts cards—enough to make up for the annual fee.
 (The annual fee is waived the first year.)

-Cardholders who redeem for air, hotel or car reward and get more value for their points will have a lower breakeven point, as will people who spend on travel and American Express travel and earn points at 2X and 3X the rate.
+Cardholders who redeem for air, hotel or car reward and get more value for their points will have a lower breakeven point, as will people who spend on travel or American Express Travel and earn points at 2X and 3X the rate.